 Kaiping takes around 2 hours from Guangzhou.
 The cheapest way to get there is by bus from Fangcun Bus Station (芳村汽车站), which is located a short walk across an overhead bridge from Exit B of Kengkou Metro Station (坑口站) on Line 1.

 There are also direct buses to and from Zhuhai taking around 2 – 2.5 hours depending on traffic.
-It drops you off right by Gongbei Port, making for easy passage to Macau and beyond.
+They drop you off right by Gongbei Port, making for easy passage to Macau and beyond.
 This is how we departed from the city.

 Kaiping’s Main Attraction: The Diaolou

-Although there are hundreds of diaolou scattered around Kaiping, there are 4 main villages that are officially part of the Kaiping Diaolou and Villages (开平碉楼与村落) UNESCO World Heritage Site: Zilicun (自力村), Majianglong village cluster (马降龙村落群), Jinjiangli (锦江里), and Sanmenli (三门里).
-I find it perplexing that Li Garden (立园) is not on that list, despite it being one of the biggest attractions that Kaiping City promotes.
+Although there are hundreds of diaolou scattered around Kaiping, there are four main villages that are officially part of the Kaiping Diaolou and Villages (开平碉楼与村落) UNESCO World Heritage Site.
+Namely: Zilicun (自力村), Majianglong village cluster (马降龙村落群), Jinjiangli (锦江里), and Sanmenli (三门里).
+I find it perplexing that Li Garden (立园) is not on that list, despite it being heavily promoted by Kaiping city.
 Conversely, there is virtually no promotion of Sanmenli in the city, although it boasts the oldest diaolou and is actually on the UNESCO list.
 Go figure.
 In any case, I’ll cover all of them in a bit more detail below.

 Zili Village (自力村)

-The largest of the UNESCO diaolou villages, it incorporates various Western architectural styles with the Fang Clan Watch Tower handpicked for attention.
-In recent years, Zili Village has become most famous for being the site where China’s once highest grossing domestic film, Let the Bullets Fly (让子弹飞), was filmed.
+The largest of the UNESCO diaolou villages, Zili features watchtowers peppered around a idyllic landscape of rice fields and lotus ponds.
+The village incorporates various Western architectural styles, with the Fang Clan Watch Tower handpicked for attention.
+You can climb to the roof of some watchtowers to get a birds-eye view of the area.
+In recent years, Zili Village has garnered fame for being the filming location of Let the Bullets Fly (让子弹飞), once China’s highest grossing domestic film.
 The lead actor, Hong Kong-born Chow Yun-fat, is said to have ancestral roots in Kaiping.
-The watchtowers are peppered around a idyllic landscape of rice fields and lotus ponds, and you can climb to the roof of a watchtower to get a birds-eye view.

 Opening hours: 8:40 – 17:25